SHANERY86/poi-app/readme.md

 When you have set accurate GPS co-ordinates for a POI, you will recieve a weather report at the bottom of the POI.
 GPS co-ordinates can be optionally input when creating a POI or added later in the edit POI menu.

 ### Social Features
-See POIs that other users have submitted using the POI Social link.
+See POIs that other users and have interacted with by using the Social Map, Social List and Notice Board.
 Click into each POI, and see more information about them.
 Go and visit them, and then leave your opinion by submitting you own rating and review.
 Have a discussion in the comments section.

 ## Admin functionality
 The admin dashboard can be accessed by entering '/admin' at the end of the app url in the browser.
 The admin password is pre-programmed into the password field for demo purposes.